WV soldier killed in Korean War accounted for after 70 years - NewsBreak

 CHARLESTON, WV (WOWK) — A West Virginia soldier killed in the Korean War was accounted for and will be honorably laid to rest in Arlington National Cemetery after his remains were unidentified for 70 years.

 The Defense POW/MIA Accounting Agency (DPAA) announced Friday that Army Cpl.
 Paul Mitchem, 20, of Avondale, was accounted for on Feb.
-11, 2021.7 arrested after DC robberies, stolen dogs
+11, 2021.

 Mitchem was a member of Company K, 3rd Battalion, 34th Infantry Regiment and 24th Infantry Division.
 He was reported missing in action on July 7, 1950, after his unit sustained heavy casualties while battling the North Korean Army near Ch’onan, South Korea.
 The unit was forced to retreat, and Mitchem’s body was not found.